The GPS and the Constant Velocity of Light

 there

-is evidently no problem with the
+no problem with the velocity of Earth rotation (which is

-of Earth rotation (which is non-existent).
-From the North Pole (N. P.),
+non-existent).
+From the North Pole (N. P.), let us initiate an

-let us initiate an independent synchronization with the two clocks a
+independent synchronization with the two clocks a and ß located respectively in New

-both methods, (transmission of simultaneous radio signals or carrying
+simultaneous radio signals or carrying an atomic clock), lead to

-atomic clock), lead to the same result, we can use the synchronization
+the same result, we can use the synchronization method that we

-the projection of the path on the Earth equator AE
+projection of the path on the Earth equator AE is zero.
+Consequently in that case, synchronizations

-and S.F. with the one at the North Pole, do not need any correction (AE
+of the clocks in N.Y. and S.F. with the one at the North Pole,

 =0 in equation 22).